MDAnalysis/MDAnalysis.github.io/_posts/2016-xx-xx-release-0.1x.x.md

 Our implementation of the Gromacs [xdrlib](http://www.gromacs.org/Developer_Zone/Programming_Guide/XTC_Library) has been completely rewritten in cython this release.
-This changes brings us one step closer towards supporting python 3.
-The only user facing API change is that we have don't save persistent frame offsets with the pickle module anymore but with numpy's 'npz' format.
+This changes brings us one step closer towards supporting Python 3.
+The only user facing API change is that we don't save persistent frame offsets with the pickle module anymore but with numpy's 'npz' format.
 This improves reopening of xtc/trr files.

-## Going strong towards python 3
+## Going strong towards Python 3

-We are planning to support python 3 as well in the future.
-This release has started our process of adopting MDAnalysis to be compatible with python 2.7 and python 3.
+We are planning to support Python 3 as well in the future.
+This release has started our process of adapting MDAnalysis to be compatible with Python 2.7 and Python 3.

 ## Others